Hamabat Kadima

 Jewish tradition dedicates Elul, the month leading up to Rosh Hashanah, to gathering up the lessons of the past year, and charting our course for the year ahead.
 We start by looking backward, yet repair happens only when we also look forward.

-We’ve all had quite a ride recently.
+It's been quite a ride.
 And it is important to look back at it, good and bad.
 However, we begin the repair in earnest when we map a route to the future that builds on the good and reduces the bad.
 Our map keeps us looking forward.

 How do we look forward in a way that repairs?
 My teacher, Moe Scott, explains that we must start with a specific vision, asking: Who do I want to be?